joshkartz/Fixed-Gear-Goldbach-Engine/README.md

 # Fixed-Gear-Goldbach-Engine
 A Constant-Residue Witness Engine in C# using NUMA

-# Fixed-Gear-Goldbach-Engine
-A Constant-Residue Witness Engine in C# using NUMA

 Fixed-Gear Goldbach Verification Engine:
 High-throughput verification of the even Goldbach conjecture using a constant-residue witness set ("gear").
 Validated at trillion scale with 99.99999%+ coverage.
 Overview